jiachenchia/Sales-Forecasting/README.md

 ---

-10. Scrape Weather FINAL.ipynb - Jupyter notebook to scrape weather data from the internet Do not need any data files, but need to set directory - where the code gets "Master Store.csv" file and where the code keeps final "Weather Data Updated.csv" file.
+10. Scrape Weather FINAL.ipynb - scraping weather data from the internet
+- created a dictionary to translate website "Open-Meteo"'s weather codes into interpretable text
+- created a core function to fetch and assemble hourly weather for each store's location

 ---

-11. Time series.ipynb - Jupyter notebook to categories Public Holiday into categories
+11. Time series.ipynb - to create data for time series analyses
-- 🔵 "Master Weather + Store Subcluster + Holiday + Sales" csv file in Lakehouse -> AI_Sandbox -> LH_External_Data -> files
-- 🔵 Daily Sales data: "Daily Sales - Store & VM" in Lakehouse -> AI_Sandbox -> LH_External_Data -> tables
+- data cleaning: categorising public holidays, clearing any outlier/duplicates
+- used a "groupby()" function to repopulate all data points with daily sales data

 ---

-12. Running LSTM without retraining model.ipynb - Jupyter notebook to run my current model without retraining another LSTM model (to make predictions/forecasting)
+12. Running LSTM without retraining model.ipynb - to run my current model without retraining another LSTM model (to make predictions/forecasting)
-- 🔵 Under 9.
-"Sales_Forecasting_LSTM_Model.h5" in this repo
-- 🟢 df: can create using 5.
-"Data for LSTM Model FINAL.ipynb" in this repo OR 🔵 "Data for LSTM model.csv" in Microsoft Teams Planner "FM OPS BI" under "Sales Forecasting"

 ---